What is Hand Therapy

 - Design and implementation of exercise programs to increase motion, dexterity and/or strength

-- Splint fabrication for prevention or corrections of injury
+- Splint fabrication for prevention or correction of injury

 - Training in the performance of daily life skills through adapted methods and equipment